KaptajnFjaesing/CarreraTrackDesign/README.md

 # Number of straight sections to include in the track
 number_of_straight_sections = 16

-# Starting sequence of the track (e.g., "RRRR" for four right turns)
+# Starting sequence of the track (e.g., "SS" for two straight sections)
 starting_sequence = "SS"

 # Generate unique tracks with the specified parameters